-Ouch?
-Is that a twinge in your ankle, a pain in your knee and an ache in your arm?
+Ouch!
+Is that a twinge in your ankle, a pain in your knee and an ache in your elbow?
 Your body is a precious resource, and you don't want to unknowingly injure yourself during your workout.

 Most sports injuries are from overuse and can become chronic.
 Although it may seem as though injuries are simply part and parcel of working out regularly, this is not true and most are completely preventable.
 If you’re keen to train but don’t want to have to worry about injury setbacks, check out these five common causes of injury and make sure avoid, avoid, avoid.